 Stephen Batchelor interviewed

-Interviewed in May 2015 after having led a retreat in Germany, this conversation ranges around why it is important to go back to the original dharma sources, the need for conservative buddhists and critical thinkers to listen to what each other has to say, the use of psychedelics, Batchelor’s views on Ken Wilber’s writings, and more.
+Interviewed after having led a retreat in Germany, this conversation ranges around why it is important to go back to the original dharma sources, the need for conservative buddhists and critical thinkers to listen to what each other has to say, the use of psychedelics, Batchelor’s views on Ken Wilber’s writings, and more.

 Being secular, though rooted in Christianity